ubclaunchpad/inertia/CONTRIBUTING.md

 $> inertia local status
 ```

-The above steps will pull and use a daemon image from Docker Hub based on the version in your remote configuration.
+The above steps will pull and use a daemon image from the [GitHub Container Registry](https://github.com/orgs/ubclaunchpad/packages/container/package/inertiad) based on the version in your remote configuration.
 The location of the remote configuration file can be can be found using `inertia remote config-path`.

 Following these steps, you can run Inertia through deployment: